vanilla/garden-cli/README.md

 $args = $cli->parse($argv, true);
 ```

 This example returns a `Garden\Cli\Args` object or exits to show help or an error message.
-Here are some things to note about the exmple.
+Here are some things to note about the example.

 * You can throw an exception instead of exiting by passing `false` as the second argument to `parse()`.
 * The `opt()` method has the following parameters: `name`, `description`, `required`, `type`, and `shortcode`.
 Most parameters have sensible defaults.